Stop people-pleasing so you can say no without guilt.

 A Clear Starting Point

-The Pattern That Takes Over Under Pressure
+The Pattern Under Pressure

 Why "Knowing Better" Hasn't Helped